-What Can a Handyman Do in Louisville, Kentucky?
+What Can a Handyman Do Without a License in Louisville, Kentucky?

 In Kentucky, there is no single statewide “handyman license” for general repair work, but licensing kicks in fast for regulated trades (electrical, plumbing, HVAC/mechanical) and for certain construction scopes controlled locally (permits, inspections, contractor registrations).
 In Louisville/Jefferson County (Louisville Metro), you typically need a local business tax registration (and often trade-specific licensing through Metro codes for electrical/plumbing/HVAC work).
 There is not a clear statewide dollar-threshold “handyman exemption” that allows unlicensed people to perform regulated trade work—trade licenses and permits still apply regardless of job size.